SOLID001/SOLID001/README.md

 - 👋 Hi, I’m @SOLID001
-- 👀 I’m interested in ...Front end development and Data analysis
+- 👀 Building on my Front end development skill
-- 🌱 I’m currently learning ...Rprogramming and python
+- 🌱 I’m currently working on a social platform for university students
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...front end gigs
-- 📫 How to reach me ...via email: lawalsamuel31@gmail.com or via phone:+2349074900567
+- 📫 How to reach me ...via email: lawalsamuel31@gmail.com or via phone:+2348052338869

 <!---
 SOLID001/SOLID001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.